laxmipriyamurmu/E-Class-Rocket/README.md

 * Designed and developed a solid rocket motor generating approximately 27 N thrust.
 * Evaluated propellant formulations for stable combustion.
-* Participated in structural design and vehicle assembly.
+* Participated in vehicle assembly and structural integration.
 * Developed and integrated a parachute recovery system.
-* Contributed to manufacturing and flight testing activities.
+* Contributed to propulsion system testing and performance evaluation.
 * Implemented modular design concepts and 3D-printed recovery hardware.

 ---